La Galatea: Analysis

 La Galatea is an imitation of the Diana of Jorge de Montemayor, and shows an even greater resemblance to Gaspar Gil Polo's continuation of the Diana.
 Next to Don Quixote and the Novelas exemplares, his pastoral romance is considered particularly notable because it predicts the poetic direction in which Cervantes would go for the rest of his career.
 It possesses little originality, but is highly reminiscent of its models, and particularly of the Diana of Gil Polo.
-The name Galatea, as well as the format of a pastoral involving two characters competing over a girl examine love, is an imitation of Virgil's Eclogues and the related classical pastoral material which Virgil himself drew from.
+The name Galatea, as well as the format of a pastoral involving two characters competing over a girl, is an imitation of Virgil's Eclogues and the related classical pastoral material which Virgil himself drew from.

 In composing this pastoral romance, Cervantes seems to have intended to use the tale merely as an excuse for a rich collection of poems in the old Spanish and Italian styles.
 The story is merely the thread, which holds the beautiful garland together; the poems are the portion most deserving of attention.
 They are many and various, and uphold Cervantes' claim to rank among the most eminent poets, whether in reference to verse or to prose.
 Should his originality in versified composition be called in question, a close study of Galatea must banish all doubt.